ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 ![Google Services JSON Location for Android](/assets/img/docs/guides/firebase-push-notifications/google-services-location-android.png)

-We don't need to *add* any dependencies to our project because Capacitor projects automatically include a version of `firebase-messaging` in our `app/build.gradle` file.
+We don't need to *add* any dependencies to our project because Capacitor projects automatically include a version of `firebase-messaging` in it's `build.gradle` file.

 ## iOS